marigold-dev/training-nft-4/README.md

 import { BigNumber } from "bignumber.js";
 import { useFormik } from "formik";
 import { useSnackbar } from "notistack";
-import React, { Fragment, useEffect, useState } from "react";
+import React, { useEffect, useState } from "react";
 import SwipeableViews from "react-swipeable-views";
 import * as yup from "yup";
 import { TZIP21TokenMetadata, UserContext, UserContextType } from "./App";